Jhulelal Institute of Technology: Mythbusters - Talent and Beyond

-This was a five-day mega youth event organised by JIT students (Anurag Deshpande, Anup N Nair, Nikhil Vanjani, Esha Ghosh, Sanket S Parma, Shashwath Kamath and Abhijeet Shiwankar).
+This was a five-day mega youth event organized by JIT students (Anurag Deshpande, Anup N Nair, Nikhil Vanjani, Esha Ghosh, Sanket S Parma, Shashwath Kamath, and Abhijeet Shiwankar).
 Around 800 students from about 60 colleges in and around Nagpur participated in this event.
 The event took place at various locations around Nagpur.
-The event tested the students on various aspects such as team-building, social, mental, and physical skills.
+The event tested the students on various aspects such as team-building, and social, mental, and physical skills.